George William Cox: Life

-He laid claim to the Irish baronetcy of Cox of Dunmanway, and styled himself with the honorific 'Sir'.
-However, after his death, the Privy Council rejected his son's claim to the baronetcy.
+Cox supported Bishop Colenso in his stand for liberal criticism of the scriptures and in his struggle over his episcopal status in South Africa.
+He defended Colenso in a long correspondence with F. D. Maurice, and warmly supported the bishop during his stay in England (1863-1865).

 In 1880, Cox was appointed Vicar of Bekesbourne by A. C. Tait, archbishop of Canterbury, and from 1881 to 1897, he was rector of the crown living of Scrayingham, Yorkshire.
 In 1886, he was chosen Bishop of Natal by the adherents of Colenso, but was refused consecration by Archbishop Benson owing to his election being unacceptable to the high church party.

-On 18 May 1896, he received a civil list pension of £120.
+On 18 May 1896, Cox received a civil list pension of £120.
 He died at Ivy House, Walmer, on 9 February 1902.
+He had laid claim to the Irish baronetcy of Cox of Dunmanway, and styled himself with the honorific 'Sir'.
+After his death, however, the Privy Council rejected his son's claim to the baronetcy.